 The most successful apps are intuitive, user friendly, and most of all innovative.
 Successful apps tend to compel and retain user interest by infusing a sense of nuance into an otherwise mundane task.
 Don’t over-pile your app’s UI with a half-dozen extra functions that don’t serve its main purpose, especially for the sake of attracting a larger audience: chances are, several separate apps offer a more innovative approach to each one.
 Explore a singular niche on the appstore and figure out whether your idea puts a new and innovative spin on it that others do not.
 Avoid developing the swiss-army knife of applications – break its functionality down.

 If something about your app’s development triggers a new idea, set it aside for a future app-venture.
-The app industry is attracting a lot of start ups, so it’s wise to avoid pitting your app against hundreds of others in a highly competitive field.
-Read more about common marketing pitfalls.
+The app industry is attracting a lot of startups, so it’s wise to avoid pitting your app against hundreds of others in a highly competitive field.